shaunsaker/the-shell/README.md

 7. [Create a Supabase access token](https://supabase.com/dashboard/account/tokens).

-8. Add your Supabase access token (obtained above) and db passwords and project ids (obtained in step 2) to your Github repo:
+8. Push your Supabase access token (obtained above) and db passwords and project ids (obtained in step 2) to your Github repo:

 ```
 gh auth login